metacpan/metacpan-cpan-extracted/distros/F/FCGI-Buffer/README.md

 the stack.

-If you give a cache to init() then later give cache => undef, the server side cache is no longer used.
+If you give a cache to init() then later give cache => undef, the server-side cache is no longer used.
 This is useful when you find an error condition when creating your HTML and decide that you no longer wish to store the output in the cache.